 System Shock 2

 In contrast to the first game, SHODAN is forced into an alliance of convenience with the player in order to defeat a mutual threat.
 System Shock 2's player character is a soldier serving aboard the UNN Rickenbacker, a military ship assigned to escort the Von Braun during her maiden voyage.
-He emerges from cryogenic sleep aboard the Von Braun with no memory of the events over the last several weeks and is immediately contacted by Dr. Polito, who briefs him on the situation: the ship has been overrun by highly-invasive telepathic parasites collectively referred to as the Many, the descendants of the original annelid life form created by SHODAN on Citadel Station.
+He emerges from cryogenic sleep aboard the Von Braun with no memory of the events of the last several days and is immediately contacted by Dr. Polito, who briefs him on the situation: the ship has been overrun by highly-invasive telepathic parasites collectively referred to as "The Many," the descendants of the original annelid life form created by SHODAN on Citadel Station.
 These creatures have also co-opted XERXES, the Von Braun's resident AI, who has reconfigured the ship's automated defenses to target the crew.
 Following Polito's directives and knowledge of the Von Braun, the player fights his way through the lower decks and reactivates several key systems that eventually grant access to Operations on Deck 4 and Dr. Polito's office, where her corpse lies slumped over next to a pistol.
 It is here that SHODAN finally reveals herself as the player's true benefactor; she had assumed the guise of the deceased Dr. Polito in order to establish trust with the player character.
 Polito herself had committed suicide shortly after realizing her role in reactivating SHODAN and its horrific implications.

 The player must maintain an uneasy alliance with SHODAN in order to wrest control of the remainder of the ship's systems away from XERXES and his annelid masters.
 After shedding her false Polito persona, SHODAN continues to support the player with further objectives and upgrade modules, but her manner of speech reverts to reflect her trademark disdain for humanity peppered with vague promises to elevate the player past the constraints of his weak organic flesh through further cybernetic modification.
 SHODAN also reveals that she was the mastermind behind the illegal R-grade cyber-interface the player finds themselves equipped with after awakening from cryo-sleep, as well as the player's memory loss.

 A thorough extermination of the Many's various incarnations at SHODAN's direction eventually leads the player inside the main biomass that has wrapped itself around both the Von Braun and the Rickenbacker, where the central core known as the Heart of the Many must be destroyed.
 However, once this mutual threat has been neutralized, SHODAN predictably reneges on her alliance with the player and takes control of the Von Braun's faster-than-light drive in order to alter reality to her own malevolent specifications.
 She must be destroyed inside her new pseudo-cyberspace domain before she can pilot the Von Braun back to Earth.
-With the virtual assistance of Marie Delacroix, the deceased creator of the Von Braun's FTL drive, the player makes a final push through SHODAN's manifested memories of Citadel Station and battles the AI's avatar directly.
+With the virtual assistance of Dr. Marie Delacroix, the deceased creator of the Von Braun's FTL drive, the player makes a final push through SHODAN's manifested memories of Citadel Station and battles the AI's avatar directly.
 SHODAN expresses incredulity at her second defeat, but still makes a futile attempt to bargain in exchange for her continued existence before being permanently erased by the player character.
 In the game's twist ending, SHODAN is revealed to have somehow survived in an organic form aboard an escape pod launched earlier from the Von Braun, which is last seen en route back to its starship.